On The Occasion of the Publication of the Paperback Edition-

 Katherine Mansfield: A Getting Start Guide

-Read to the end of the post for information on the author sponsored international give-a-way contest and feel free to enter.
+Read to the end of the post for information on the author sponsored international give-a-way contest

 This post is a revised and rethought post of one I did in December of 2010.
 I am occasioned to redo this post by the news that a paperback edition of Katherine Mansfield: The Story Teller by Katherine Jones has just been published and is available on Amazon and elsewhere.